AB7: Properties

 The total visual brightness of AB7 can be determined fairly accurately at absolute magnitude (MV) −6.1, 23,500 times brighter than the sun.
 The components cannot be observed separately and the contribution from each component can only be estimated.
 The O star dominates the visual spectrum and produces around 70% of the brightness, leading to MV −5.7, and −4.4 for the primary.

 The temperature of a star can be determined in several different ways: from the spectral type; directly from atmospheric models; and from the ionising effects of its radiation.
 Accurate calibrations are available for the temperatures of class-O stars, although these are slightly different for SMC metallicity and for stars of different luminosity classes.
 The temperatures for WR spectral classes are less precisely defined, especially for the SMC and especially for the hottest classes.
 AB7 completely ionises the surrounding interstellar material to a distance of 20 parsecs and this can be used to derive the temperature and luminosity of the ionising star.
 This level of ionisation cannot be achieved by an O6 star, so will be almost entirely due to the WR component.
-Unfortunately, the ionisation is beyond what would be caused by the hottest model, a 120,000K star.
+However, the ionisation is beyond what would be caused by the hottest model, a 120,000K star.
 An earlier attempt at the same calculation gave a blackbody temperature of 80,000K.
 The temperatures can be calculated directly by modelling the atmospheres of both stars to reproduce the observed spectrum in detail.
 This method results in a temperature of 106,000 K for the WR component and 36,000 K for the O companion.
 The effective temperature is useful for modelling the atmosphere and comparison between stars, but a typical "observed" temperature at optical depth 2/3 can be significantly different for stars with a dense stellar wind.
 In the case of the WR primary star, the optical depth temperature is 96,000 K.